wp-plugins/webrotate-360-product-viewer/readme.txt

 * ADDED: new shortcode parameter to allow disabling browser optimization when using PNG images with opacity (imageopacity="true").
 * ADDED: latest version of WebRotate 360 Product Viewer v3.5 scripts and graphics (free version).
 * FIXED: prettyPhoto margin calculations was reworked to show correctly on small device screens.
-* FIXED: shortcode width and height are now correctly parsed regardless of "px" being passed or not.
+* FIXED: shortcode width and height are now correctly parsed whether "px" was supplied or not.
 * <strong>NOTE:</strong> if using PRO, you may need to re-apply your license.lic as it's removed by WordPress upon upgrade.
 Simply copy it under the root of the webrotate plugin folder or specify its new location on your server using the new plugin settings page (this way it will not happen next time you upgrade the plugin).
-You may also need to request the commercial version of imagerotator.js or use the one from any of your published SpotEditor PRO v3.5 projects located under published/imagerotator/html/js and copy it to wp-content/plugins/webrotate-360-product-viewer/imagerotator/html/js.
+You may also need to request the commercial version of imagerotator.js or use the one from any of your published SpotEditor PRO projects located under published/imagerotator/html/js and copy it to wp-content/plugins/webrotate-360-product-viewer/imagerotator/html/js.

 = 2.0 =
 * ADDED: ability to add multiple embedded 360 product spins on the same page or post.